castro-gzlz/mr-plotter/README.md

 #### [MODELS] | Include theoretical models

 In this section we list the complete set of models implemented in *mr-plotter*.
-Their inclusion to your *mr-plots* is really easy!
-You just need to select as many **Possible values** as models you want to visualize separated by commas, as in these examples: Example1, Example2, etc.
+Their inclusion into your *mr-plots* is really easy!
+You just need to select as many **Possible values** as models you want to visualize separated by commas, as in these examples: Example1, Example2, etc. In some cases, a model is simply defined by one **Option**.
+In other cases, it is defined by a combination of **a few Options**.
+In the following we show an example of both kinds of operation: the models from  Zeng et al. 2016&2019 (sinlge option) and Aguichine et al. 2021 (several options).
+For the remaining models, their corresponding tables with the **Options**, **Possibe values**, and **Descriptions** can be accesed through the corresonding **hyperlinks**.

 ##### [Zeng et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819..127Z/abstract) and [Zeng et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019PNAS..116.9723Z/abstract)